 So with a great battle yell, which made this even more fun, I quickly found enough of a foot hold to leap over to join that other team.
 The difference was immediately apparent.
 We had much more control and our ride went much further out than it had with just those two scrawny buddies of mine.

 And when it got to the end of its new arc, it cracked and broke free, and the best ride of the day was starting because we were up so high.
 “Yowzah!”

-We were picking up speed way too fast – and the tearing sound from far below was silent.
-Instead of slowly tearing loose, this sprout fully broke away from the original trunk and was dragging us to the ground much too fast.
+We were picking up speed way too fast – and the tearing sound from far below — was silent.
+Instead of slowly tearing loose, this sprout fully broke away from the original trunk and was hurtling to the ground much too fast from way too high. . .

-We came back to consciousness to the sound of our friends dancing around us and yelling how cool that ride had looked and asking if we were still alive – the jerks!
+We came back to consciousness to the sound of our friends dancing around us and yelling how cool that ride had looked and finally asking if we were okay – such jerks!